 The various data collected in Task 2 will be analyzed, tabulated, and verified using descriptive statistics, GIS mapping methodologies, and content analysis of primary themes and issues.
 Key findings and specific recommendations arising from this analysis will be reported in Task 4 (below).
 Key activities and a tentative time line for Task 3 are delineated in Table 2.
-Note that this timeline has been updated to reflect the extension of Task 2 to July 31, 2011.
-Also, the project team has determined from preliminary findings that FRBA constituents strongly desire and need education regarding broadband in general, what it is used for, and why it is http://nfba.ii.fsu.edu important.
+Note that this timeline has been updated to reflect the extension of Task 2 to April 30, 2011.
+Also, the project team has determined from preliminary findings that NFBA constituents strongly desire and need education regarding broadband in general, what it is used for, and why it is important.
 Therefore, the Information Institute has added an activity to develop 2-4 online, self-paced instructional modules.
-This will not add any additional cost or time to the project, so Task
+This will not add any additional cost to the project, but in conjunction with the extension of Task 2 alters the timeline for Task 3, so that it now begins May 1, 2011 and ends October 31, 2011.